dirien/docs-3/docs/get-started/quickstart-ingresscontroller-cert-manager.md

 Save an access token for your cloud provider as `$HOME/access-token`, in this example we're using DigitalOcean.

-Make sure you set `LICENSE` with the value of your license.
+Make sure you set `LICENSE_FILE` with the path to your license file, normally saved at: `$HOME/.inlets/LICENSE`.

 ```bash
 export ACCESS_TOKEN=$HOME/access-token